weiyen-31/End-to-End_Project--Superstore_Sales/README.md

 ## Data Preparation

-The dataset was first imported into MySQL Workbench for the initial data preparation purppose before building the dashboard in Power BI.
+The dataset was first imported into MySQL Workbench for the initial data preparation purpose before building the dashboard in Power BI.

 Some of the work included: